bartificer/programming-by-stealth/docs/pbs30.md

 ## Updated JavaScript Prototype Algorithm

-Given all we have learned over the past few instalments, we need to update our original six-step process for creating prototypes to the following 8 step process:
+Given all we have learned over the past few instalments, we need to update our original six-step process for creating prototypes to the following eight-step process:

-1. Gather your requirements, specifically, what data do your objects need to store, and, what functions need to be provided.
+1. Gather your requirements, specifically, what data do your objects need to store, and what functions need to be provided.
 2. Initialise your namespace and start a self-executing anonymous function within which you’ll define your prototype.
 3. Write your constructor.
-In general, your constructor should accept initial values for all your object’s pieces of data, and if none are provided, a sane default should be used.
+In general, your constructor should accept initial values for all your object’s pieces of data.
+If none are provided, a sane default should be used.
 You should validate all data from the user and throw an exception if it’s not usable.
 4. Write your accessor methods – one for each piece of data your objects need to store.
-When called with no arguments, the accessor methods should get the current value, when called with an argument, they should set the value.
+When called with no arguments, the accessor methods should get the current value.
+When called with an argument, they should set the value.
 Again, when setting, validate the data and throw an exception if the passed value is unusable.
 5. Write the functions you need to provide.
 6. Provide a `.toString()` function.
 7. Provide a `.clone()` function.